GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 ## False Positives and Negatives from `>check`

 The `>check` command sometimes produces erroneous warnings.
-Some of them occur because of how the `StackArg` class tracks the use of variables in executable code.

 - [ ] `IncludeRemove`